The Complete Guide to Renting a Scooter on Rarotonga

 Scooters available include:

-Driver must be at least 18 years old to rent a scooter.
-Insurance is included in scooter rentals with third-party liability and collision damage waiver excess of NZ$2,500.
-The excess rate can be reduced to NZ$1,000/$0 by purchasing an excess reducer for around NZ$5/$19 a day.
+The driver must be at least 18 years old to rent a scooter.
+Insurance is included in scooter rentals, covering third-party liability and collision damage waiver with an excess of NZ$2,500.
+The excess rate can be reduced to NZ$1,000 or NZ$0 by purchasing an excess reducer for around NZ$ 5 or NZ$19 per day.

 Adventure Cook Islands

-Drivers must be at least 18 years old and must be experienced motorcyclists.
-Basic insurance is included in the scooter hire with an excess of NZ$650.
+Renters must be at least 18 years old, and basic insurance is included with an excess of NZ$650.
+(Remember to inquire about any additional coverage options available.)

 How much does scooter hire cost on Rarotonga?
 Of course, prices vary slightly from company to company, but below, we’ve listed the average prices for all of the expenses involved in hiring a scooter.
 Note that prices are approximate and are subject to change (especially fuel)!